Survivor Series (2009): Main event matches

-The final match was a triple-threat match for the WWE Championship between John Cena, Triple H and Shawn Michaels.
-In a show of solidarity, Triple H and Michaels entered together as D-Generation X. Right after the match began, Michaels executed Sweet Chin Music on Triple H, sending him outside the ring for several minutes.
+The final match was a triple threat match for the WWE Championship between John Cena, Triple H, and Shawn Michaels.
+In a show of solidarity, Triple H and Michaels entered together as D-Generation X (DX).
+Right after the match began, Michaels executed Sweet Chin Music on Triple H, sending him outside the ring for several minutes.
 During this time Michaels fought Cena ably until he attempted to send Cena through the broadcast table.
 At this point Cena reversed but was interrupted by a recovered Triple H. But, instead of saving Michaels, he put him through a broadcast table with a Spinebuster.
 Triple H then took command of the match and continued to fight Cena.
 Cena's attempt at an Attitude Adjustment left him open to an attack by Shawn Michaels, who had revived from going through the table.
 Michaels and Triple H then battled one another for a period.
 Cena revived but was only met with a flying forearm smash from Michaels after missing a diving leg drop, who was promptly tossed outside by Triple H. Cena applied his signature submission, the STF, to Triple H but Michaels intervened and applied a crossface to break the hold.
 Eventually Cena was able to put Shawn Michaels in the STF, but Michaels forced a rope break.
 While recovering from the STF, Michaels executed Sweet Chin Music on both Cena and Triple H, causing Triple H to collapse onto Cena in a pinning predicament.
 A short burst of offense from Michaels and Triple H allowed Cena to get the final advantage, finishing the match by throwing Michaels onto Triple H with the Attitude Adjustment and pinning Triple H to retain the title.